BioAutoML-NAS: An End-to-End AutoML Framework for Multimodal Insect Classification via Neural Architecture Search on Large-Scale Biodiversity Data: Discussion

-Our model outperforms SOTA TL, transformer-based, AutoML, and NAS-based models, as well as methods reported in the existing literature, achieving a highest accuracy of 96.81\%.
+Our model outperforms SOTA TL, transformer-based, AutoML, and NAS-based models, achieving a highest accuracy of 96.81\%.
 TL-based models struggle to reach 80\%, while transformer-based, AutoML, and NAS-based models fail to exceed 90\%.
-Among TL models, ConvNeXt-XL achieves the highest accuracy of 78.55\%, and among transformer models, CoAtNet-7 reaches 86.41\%.
-Within NAS-based approaches, NAO attains the highest accuracy of 88.75\%.
-Existing literature also reports lower performance; for example, TBSCN achieves 93.96\% accuracy, which remains below that of our model.
+Among TL models, ConvNeXt-XL \cite{mmileng2025application} achieves the highest accuracy of 78.55\%, and among transformer models, CoAtNet-7 \cite{shabrina2023deep} reaches 86.41\%. \x{Our BioAutoML-NAS learns architectures at the operation level, where each connection selects from ten primitive operations, allowing feature extraction to adapt directly to the data rather than follow a fixed design.
+This flexibility captures fine-grained patterns that static transformer structures may miss, while modality-specific encoders jointly learn complementary image and metadata features.
+Alternating bi-level optimization aligns architecture and feature learning, and zero operations suppress ineffective paths, resulting in a compact, data-adaptive model that explains its improved performance over transformer-TL baselines.} Within NAS-based approaches, NAO \cite{luo2018neural} achieves the highest accuracy of 88.75\%, while among VLM-based methods, Insect-LLaVA \cite{truong2025insect} attains the best performance with an accuracy of 87.34\%.
 These results demonstrate the superior capability of our model in classifying insects.

-Since our data set is BIOSCAN-5M, which is very large, the model requires a substantial amount of time to complete a single epoch.
-The data set contains millions of images, significantly increasing computational load and memory requirements, making the overall training process both memory-intensive and time-consuming.
-Each image is processed through multiple layers of the proposed NAS network, which further adds to the training time.
-Despite these challenges, the model efficiently handles the data while maintaining high classification accuracy.
-Furthermore, training on such a large dataset allows the model to generalize effectively to unseen insect species, as demonstrated by its strong performance on the Insects-1M dataset.
+Since BIOSCAN-5M is a large-scale dataset with millions of images, each training epoch is computationally expensive due to high memory and processing requirements, as each sample passes through multiple layers of the NAS-based architecture.
+Despite this, the model effectively handles large-scale training while maintaining high classification accuracy, and training on such data improves generalization to unseen species, as demonstrated on the Insects-1M dataset.

-While BioAutoML-NAS demonstrates robust performance, it has several limitations.
-The model achieves high accuracy on large-scale datasets such as BIOSCAN-5M, however performance may degrade with limited or noisy data, where NAS can overfit or fail to generalize.
-Additionally, the current architecture processes images, and metadata, but does not incorporate other ecological signals that could enrich insights into insect behavior.
-Future work should explore hybrid models integrating acoustic, and environmental features to address these limitations.
-Although our architecture is optimized for insect classification, its modular design enables potential transfer to other ecological domains, including plant phenotyping, avian monitoring, and marine plankton classification.
-Cross-domain experiments help assess whether the learned architectures capture generalizable ecological representations or are over-fit to insect-specific traits.